lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    :align: center
    :alt: Model type folder creation

-After creating the folder, select the “Model” tab in the Data & Folders page, click on the recently created model type folder icon to open the folder explorer, and upload the model definition file.
+After creating the folder, select the 'MODELS' tab in the Data & Folders page, click on the recently created model type folder icon to open the folder explorer, and upload the model definition file.